-Each of the Board Nominees, Joanne T. Medero, Loren M. Starr and Matthew Thornton Ill for election as Class Ill Trustees and Albin F. Moschner and Margaret L. Wolff for election as Trustees elected by the holders of Preferred Shares only, is highly skilled and experienced.
+Each of the Board Nominees, Joanne T. Medero, Loren M. Starr and Matthew Thornton III for election as Class III Trustees and Albin F. Moschner and Margaret L. Wolff for election as Trustees elected by the holders of Preferred Shares only, is highly skilled and experienced.
 Please refer to the table under the heading "-Trustees/Board Nominees" which sets forth certain biographical information about the Trustees, including the Board Nominees.
-In addition, please refer to the information under the heading "-Board Leadership Structure and Risk Oversight-Board Diversification and Trustee Qualifications" for a more detailed discussion of the qualifications of each Trustee and the background, skills, experience and other attributes that led to the Board's determination that they were qualified to serve on the Board.
+In addition, please refer to the information under the heading "-Board Leadership Structure and Risk Oversight-Board Diversification and Trustee Qualifications" for a more detailed discussion of the qualifications of each Trustee and the background, skills, experience and other attributes that led to the Board's determination that they were qualified to serve on the Board

-The Nominating and Governance Committee unanimously determined to recommend the nomination of each of the following Board Nominees for election as Class III Trustees following a thorough selection process by the Trustees: Joanne T. Medero, who has served as a Trustee of the Fund since its inception in 2021 and a board member of funds in the Fund Complex (as defined herein) since 2021; Loren M. Starr, who was unanimously appointed by the Trustees to serve as a Trustee of the Fund effective January 1, 2024, and has served as a board member of funds in the Fund Complex since 2022; and Matthew Thornton III, who has served as a Trustee of the Fund since its inception in 2021 and as a board member of funds in the Fund Complex since 2020.
+The Nominating and Governance Committee unanimously determined to recommend the nomination of each of the following Board Nominees for election as Class III Trustees following a thorough selection process by the Trustees: Joanne T. Medero, who has served as a Trustee of the Fund and a board member of funds in the Fund Complex (as defined herein) since 2021; Loren M. Starr, who was unanimously appointed by the Trustees to serve as a Trustee of the Fund effective January 1, 2024, and has served as a board member of funds in the Fund Complex since 2022; and Matthew Thornton III, who has served as a Trustee of the Fund and a board member of funds in the Fund Complex since 2020.

-The Nominating and Governance Committee unanimously determined to recommend the nomination of each of the following Board Nominees for election as Trustees elected by holders of Preferred Shares only following a thorough selection process by the Trustees: Albin F. Moschner, who has served as a Trustee of the Fund since its inception in 2021 and a board member of funds in the Fund Complex since 2016; and Margaret L. Wolff, who has served as a Trustee of the Fund since its inception in 2021 and as a board member of funds in the Fund Complex since 2016.
+The Nominating and Governance Committee unanimously determined to recommend the nomination of each of the following Board Nominees for election as Trustees elected by holders of Preferred Shares only following a thorough selection process by the Trustees: Albin F. Moschner, who has served as a Trustee of the Fund and a board member of funds in the Fund Complex since 2016; and Margaret L. Wolff, who has served as a Trustee of the Fund and a board member of funds in the Fund Complex since 2016.